Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 with delayed initialization and assign-once semantics.

 `lateinit val` bridges the gap between `lateinit var` and `val`: it allows late initialization while preventing reassignment and enabling smartcasts.

-It is compiled to delegation to the thread-safe `AssignOnce` delegate provided by the standard library.
+It is compiled to a private backing field.

-The `AssignOnce` delegate can also be used directly for cases where customization (e.g., thread-safety mode) is desired, though as a regular delegated property it does not benefit from smartcasts.
+Thread-safe getter and setter enforce the assign-once semantics.

 # Table of Contents